bigomics/omicsplayground-doc/modules/mod2_clustering.rst

 Clustering analysis
 ================================================================================

+The **Cluster Analysis** module performs unsupervised clustering analysis of the data.
+After having done the QC, it is probably the first way to explore your data.
+The main purpose is to discover patterns and subgroups in the data, show correlation with known phenotypes, detect outliers, or investigate batch effects.

+In the **Heatmap** panel hierarchical clustering can be performed on gene level or gene set level.
+During the heatmap generation, the platform provides a functional annotation for each feature cluster in **Annotate cluster** panel, where users can select from a variety of annotation databases from the literature.
+The **PCA/tSNE** panel shows unsupervised clustering of the samples in 2D/3D as obtained by PCA or tSNE algorithms.
+The **Phenotypes** panel on the right, shows the phenotype distribution as colors on the t-SNE plot.

+EXPERT MODE ONLY: The **Feature ranking** panel computes a discriminant score for gene (or geneset) families.
+This allows to investigate what family of genes (or gene sets) can best discriminate the groups.

 The clustering module performs a holistic clustering analysis of the samples.
 The main output of this feature is twofold: i) It generates a **heatmap** of samples and ii) It also provides a **PCA/tSNE** plot of samples